Python-SIP/sip/sphinx/annotations.rst

     .. seealso:: :fanno:`RaisesPyException`

-.. function-annotation:: NoThrowsCppException
+.. function-annotation:: NoUsesVirtualErrorCode

     .. versionadded:: 4.14

-    This boolean annotation specifies that the virtual method does not throw the ``SIPPyException`` C++ exception to indicate that a Python exception was raised when executing a Python reimplementation of the method.
+    This boolean annotation specifies that the virtual method does not use any code specified with the :directive:`%VirtualErrorCode` directive when a Python exception was raised when executing a Python reimplementation of the method.
 Instead the ``PyErr_Print()`` function is called.

-    .. seealso:: :fanno:`ThrowsCppException`
+    .. seealso:: :fanno:`UsesVirtualErrorCode`, :directive:`%VirtualErrorCode`

 .. function-annotation:: Numeric